fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 When we write a unit test (here using `FlatSpec` from scalatest), we
-create an instance of `StaticHandlers` and then import all of its
+create an instance of `MutableHandlers` and then import all of its
 members.

 Our implicit `drone` and `machines` both use the `Id` execution